Parameterized Approximability of Maximizing the Spread of Influence in Networks: Parameterized inapproximability

-\begin{lemma} Let $G'=(V',E')$ be the graph obtained from a graph $G$ using the above construction.
-Then $G$ admits a dominating set of size $k$ if and only if $G'$ admits a subset $S' \subseteq V'$ of size $k$ such that $\sigma[S'] = V'$. \end{lemma}

-\appendixproof{\autoref{lem:basic}}{ \begin{proof} The construction is illustrated on \autoref{fig:basic_dom_set}.
+We claim that $I$ is a yes-instance of \ds if and only if $I'$ is a yes-instance of \influence[k,|V'|].
 For the forward direction, suppose there exists a dominating set $S \subseteq V$ in $G$ of size $k$.
 Consider the solution $S'\subseteq V'$ containing the corresponding top vertices.
-After the first round, all bottom vertices are activated since they have thresholds 1 and $S$ is a dominating set.
-Finally, after the second round, all top vertices are activated too.
-For the reverse direction, suppose there is a subset $S'\subseteq V'$ of size $k$ in $G'$ such that $\sigma[S']=V'$.
-We can assume w.l.o.g. that $S'$ contains no bottom vertex.
-Since all bottom vertices are activated we have that $\{v_i:v_i^t\in S'\}$ is a dominating set in $G$. \qedfill \end{proof}
+After the first step, all bottom vertices are activated since they have thresholds one and $S$ is a dominating set.
+Finally, after the second step, all top vertices are activated too.
+For the reverse direction, suppose there is a subset $S'\subseteq V'$ of size $k$ in $G'$ such that~$\sigma[S']=V'$.
+We can assume without loss of generality that $S'$ contains no bottom vertex.
+Since all bottom vertices are activated we have that~$\{v_i:v_i^t\in S'\}$ is a dominating set in~$G$.